35+ Prisons in Québec

 Installed Forest City Gallery, London ON

 35+ Prisons in Québec is a sculptural artwork based on site visits to all federal and provincial prisons in Québec, from 2016 to 2017.
-The project understands prison as a system of power relations that extend far beyond concrete block walls, and in turn, the work asks “outsiders” to position themselves within this dynamic.
-35+ Prisons in Québec locates prisons in relation to the role played by the Catholic Church in building the province’s first carceral institutions, many of which remain today.
+The project understands prison as a system of power relations that extend far beyond concrete block walls, and, in turn, the work asks “outsiders” to position themselves within this dynamic.
+35+ Prisons in Québec also specifically locates prisons in relation to the role played by the Catholic Church in building the province’s first carceral institutions, many of which remain today.

-At each institution, a 9” x 12” piece of paper was placed as close as possible to the front gate on the ground in the parking lot and then rubbed with conté, charcoal, or crayon.
-All 35+ drawings have been photo-transferred and etched with acid onto copper plates, which lie in two long rows along the floor of the gallery: one plate for each site visited.
-A stained glass window, featuring an upside-down fleur-de-lis and maple leaf, illuminates the room in amber light.
-As well, a large poster hangs on the wall, listing all the prison sites and the distance between each institution and Forest City Gallery itself.
+35+ Prisons in Québec is comprised of drawings made on site at all of Quebec’s prisons.
+At each institution, a 9” x 12” piece of paper was placed on the ground in the parking lot, as close as possible to the front gate, and then rubbed with conté, charcoal, or crayon.
+All 35+ drawings have been photo-transferred and etched with acid onto copper plates.
+These plates are arranged on the floor of the gallery.
+Stained glass panels featuring an upside-down fleur-de-lis and an upside-down maple leaf hang in the space.
+As well, a list made of vinyl lettering covers the wall, enumerating all the prison sites in Québec and the distance between each institution and Forest City Gallery.